HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

   <img src="/images/medipixel/profile_biorobot_procedure.png" width="95%">
 </figure>

 ##### Set-up

 ###### Establishment of experiment plan
-2D blood vessel model.
+First environment was two dimensional blood vessel model.
-I drew a rough sketch of the experiment environment corresponding with experiment process.
+I selected equipments of system and drew a rough sketch of the experiment environment.
-Final expected environment figures are like below.
+Final expected environment figures were as below.
     <figure>
       <img src="/images/medipixel/profile_biorobot_2d3denv.png" width="90%">
     </figure>

 ###### Installation of darkroom
 Vision was the most important input data method  of this system.
-As vision was sensitive to the change of illumination problem, I wanted to exclude natural light from experiment environment.
-Darkroom was the best option to handle this problem.
+Since vision is sensitive to the change of illumination problem, I had to exclude natural light from experiment environment and darkroom was the best option to handle this problem.
 I was in charge of purchasing and installing all equipments for the darkroom.
     <figure>
       <img src="/images/medipixel/profile_biorobot_experiment_env.png" width="90%">
     </figure>

 ###### Comparison of cameras by latency
-Latency was one of the most important factors to be considered for system performance.
+Latency is one of the most important factors to be considered for system performance.
 As a huge proportion of latency depended on camera, I had to select a camera model carefully.
-I had plentiful latency testings like below figure and compared scalability, compatibility, resolution and latency of varied camera model.
+As seen in the figure below, I conducted latency tests and compared scalability, compatibility, resolution and latency of varied camera model.

 <figure>
   <img src="/images/medipixel/profile_biorobot_realsense_test.gif" width="65%">